- Motor Yacht

 Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling

 Arrive on San Cristóbal Island, the easternmost of the Galapagos Islands and the first island which Charles Darwin stepped foot on in the Archipelago!
-Visit Isla Lobos and Kicker Rock for fantastic snorkeling, walking and hiking.
+Visit Kicker Rock, a spectacular formation that rises 152 meters (500 feet) out of the Pacific.
+Enjoy a refreshing snorkel.
+Later that evening sip cocktails and meet fellow travelers before dinner.

-Punta Suarez is one of the most popular and attractive visits of the Galapagos.
+Punta Suarez is one of the most popular and attractive spots in the Galapagos.
 The quantity and variety of wildlife at this site is remarkable.
 Encounter young sea lions, iguanas, and further inland, masked and blue-foot boobies.
-The trail continues toward the cliffs and the blowhole, a fissure in the lava where water spurts high in the air like a geyser.
+Follow a trail toward the cliffs and the blowhole, a fissure in the lava where water spurts high in the air like a geyser.

-Espanola Island is the southernmost island of the archipelago and, due to its isolation, has a high proportion of endemic fauna.
-Gardner Bay offers some beach time with the extroverted mockingbirds.
+Española Island is the southernmost island of the archipelago and due to its isolation has a high proportion of endemic fauna.
+Explore Gardner Bay's long white sandy beach where colonies of sea lions laze in the sun, sea turtles swim offshore, and inquisitive mockingbirds boldly investigate new arrivals.

-Las Bachas Beach, located in the north of Santa Cruz Island, offers soft, white sand that is derived from decomposed coral.
-Las Bachas is a popular nesting site for sea turtles.
-Explore the beyond the beach to find a small brackish lagoon, where one can see flamingos, black-necked stilts and whimbrels.
+Discover Las Bachas Beach, located in the north of Santa Cruz Island, offering soft, white sand that is derived from coral.
+Watch for sea turtles as this is a popular nesting site for them.
+Explore beyond the beach to find a small brackish lagoon, where flamingos, black-necked stilts and whimbrels congregate.

 Bartolome is famous for its Pinnacle Rock, which is the most representative landmark of the Galapagos.
-Galapagos penguins are usually found at the base of the rock.
-It is possible to climb to the highest point of Bartolome.
-Resembling the moon, the site is like a museum of volcanology, an eruption site left untouched after the explosion.
-In the afternoon, visit North Seymour Island, where you can observe sea lions, blue-footed boobies, and magnificent frigate birds.
+Look for Galapagos penguins which are usually found at the base of the rock.
+Climb to the highest point and observe the landscape which resembles the moon.
+Back at the beach, snorkel or swim with sea lions and keep and eye out for sea turtles.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.